 From the perspective of rational economics, gift giving is anything but rational.
 After all, we never really know what the other person wants, and anything we pick out for them will typically be less suited for them as something they would pick out themselves.

 This is why traditional economists view gift-giving as an irrational exchange.
 Some go as far as calling it ‘wealth self-destruction.’

 Yet, this analysis ignores the fundamental reasons that we give gifts in the first place: to increase human connection, friendship, and reciprocity.

 For example, a Harvard study found that people who spend more of their income on others tend to be happier.
 In the study, led by Prof. Elizabeth Dunn, participants who were randomly assigned to spend money on others experienced greater happiness than those assigned to spend money on themselves.

-Gift-giving can create happiness on both sides, and, when the gift goes to a person we know and like, can create a stronger social bond.
+Gift-giving can create happiness on both sides, and when the gift goes to a person we know and like, they can create a stronger social bond.